Hello and Welcome!

 I am a Ph.D.
-Candidate in Political Science and International Relations at the University of Southern California.
+Candidate in Political Science and International Relations at the University of Southern California and will be, in Fall 2021, a Visiting Research Fellow at the Amsterdam Center for International Law.
 My substantive fields are International Security and Foreign Policy, Methods and Research Tools, and International Law.

-Other aspects of my work focuses the rhetoric of international law and how it is used in and shapes the foreign policy decision-making process, especially decisions regarding the use of force and the protection of human rights.
+Other aspects of my work focus on the rhetoric of international law and how it is used in and shapes the foreign policy decision-making process, especially decisions regarding the use of force and the protection of human rights.

 Methodologically, I am intrigued by qualitative approaches to the study of international relations.
 In particular, I am interested in case study methodologies, process tracing, archival work, and the uses - and misuses - of history in IR scholarship.

 Prior to beginning my studies at USC, I completed my Masters of Science (First Honors) in Human Rights at the School of Politics and International Relations at University College Dublin.
 Previously I worked as an International Admissions/Recruitment Assistant for University College Dublin.
 I earned my B.A. (cum laude) in History from Roberts Wesleyan College.
 Beyond research, I am a (very) amateur photographer, avid traveler, and a volunteer athletics coach.